youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

     return [Q,pol]
 ```

-and by running `python run.py`, the following figure is displayed:
+and by running `python run.py`, the following policy figure is displayed:

 <img src="https://i.gyazo.com/92851318f58af7b738c8b2c875ae38f7.png" alt="VI" style="width: 60%; margin-left: 20%;"/>

+which makes sense, since the state $15$ (denoted by $16$ on the figure) is the most attractive with its reward of $1$ (whereas the other states have a zero reward).

 ### 3. *Add a second goal:* modify the reward function to give $0.9$ when the robot is in state $5$ and does not move.
 Explain when and why the robot chooses to go to this new goal instead of the first one.
 Explain what parameter is responsible of this behaviour.

-The choice of the discount factor $γ$ is a tradeoff between exploration (exploring farther states) and exploitation/greediness (exploiting the rewards of the nearby one).
+The discount factor $γ$ determines a tradeoff between exploration (exploring farther states) and exploitation/greediness (exploiting the rewards of the nearby one).
 As it happens: the smaller the parameter $γ$, the more the robot tends to exploit the closest state associated with a (strictly) positive reward (even if there might be a state farther on which a given action leads to a bigger reward).

 Here, there are two different optimal policies, depending on the value of $γ$: